-The team charter is unlike a visual workflow because it highlights behaviors that should be consistent throughout the work process.
+The Agile team charter is not unlike a visual workflow because it highlights behaviors that should be consistent throughout the work process.

 It might include behaviors that the team aspires to, such as “asking for feedback often” or “being positive”.
 Aim to make your charter as actionable as possible.

 A highly actionable charter may include “buddy up on tasks at least twice a month” or “share learnings with the team once a month.”

 However, it may also include more abstract mantras that will serve the team, like “be open-minded” or “be positive.”